About Earth Forensics

 The Earth Forensics team is comprised of geoscientists and professional educators hired by public entities and private industry around the globe to investigate, identify, and implement solutions to geologic, hydrologic and environmental concerns.
 Earth Forensics specializes in outside-the-box thinking and applying advanced technology to resolve matters involving water resource protection and development, soil and groundwater contamination, flood and landslide assessment, coastal erosion and stabilization, and impact resolution of global climate change.
 Earth Forensics consults for clients throughout the United States and around the world.

-W. Richard Laton, Ph.D.
+W. Richard Laton, Ph.D., PG, CHG

 President | Founder

 Dr. Laton is an expert in the field of hydrology and hydrogeology.
-He is currently an Associate Professor in the Department of Geological Sciences, Cal State University Fullerton.
+He is currently a Professor in the Department of Geological Sciences, Cal State University Fullerton.
 This is a continuation of a career that includes years of teaching, consulting, litigation support and management experience.
 Dr. Laton possesses extensive knowledge in the areas of hydrogeology, soil and water contamination, hydrology and surface water, wetlands, coastal monitoring/geomorphology, field sampling techniques, well hydraulics, as well as environmental remote sensing/GIS.
 His classes at the university encompass such topics as: water quality, environmental sampling, groundwater modeling, well hydraulics, oceanography, and basic geology.
 Dr. Laton consults for a variety of private companies and public agencies that need input on the above subjects in addition to natural hazard assessment and mapping.

 Dr. Laton is a Certified Professional Hydrogeologist in California and Washington; and a Certified Professional Geologist in thirteen states: Alaska | Arizona | California | Florida | Illinois | Indiana | Minnesota | New York | North Carolina | Oregon | Pennsylvania | Texas | Washington